cszwdy/SetupMac/README.md

 # SetupMac

-Following shells is that how to use this script.
+Open Terminal and using following commands to use this script to setup your Mac.

 mkdir Git